S2-group/green-lab/ex1/README.md

 The results are generated in the `examples/hello-world/experiments` folder.
 It should be named as `new_runner_experiment` by default.

 ### 2. [EnergiBridge](https://github.com/tdurieux/EnergiBridge)
 Energibridge is a cross-platform energy measurement utility that provides support for Linux, Windows, and MacOS, as well as Intel, AMD, and Apple ARM CPU architectures.
+This tool is designed to collect resource usage data for a command to execute and to output the data in a CSV format.

 **Step 1:** Follow the installation instructions for your platform from the [EnergiBrigde repo](https://github.com/tdurieux/EnergiBridge?tab=readme-ov-file#install).